-Historian Client Manager
+Client Manager

-The Historian Client Manager acts as the client connection manager and message router for the system.
+Client Manager acts as the client connection manager and message router for the system.
 The Client Manager will examine messages and forward them to the correct Data Archiver or to the Configuration Manager.
 This service is deployed only for mirrored systems.

-Historian Configuration Manager
+Configuration Manager

-The Historian Configuration Manager maintains and distributes the entire System configuration.
+Configuration Manager maintains and distributes the entire System configuration.
 There can be multiple Historian nodes but only one Configuration Manager.
 This Configuration Manager node is used to store system configuration, such as tag names, collector names and Historian Node names.
 This service is deployed only for mirrored systems.

-UAA Tomcat Container
+Proficy Authentication Tomcat Container

-An instance of Tomcat is used exclusively by Historian as an open source Java-based Web server to support the External UAA.
+An instance of Tomcat is used exclusively by Historian as an open source Java-based Web server to support an external Proficy Authentication.